vmware/vic/doc/user_doc/vic_installation/deploy_vch_vcenter.md

 - The distributed port group named `vic-bridge`, for use as the container bridge network.
 - Disables the verification of clients that connect to this VCH by specifying the `--no-tlsverify` option.

-Because the vCenter Server instance only has one datacenter, one cluster, one network, and one datastore, `vic-machine create` automatically detects and uses these resources.
+Because the vCenter Server instance only has one datacenter, one cluster, one datastore, and uses the default VM Network network, `vic-machine create` automatically detects and uses these resources.

 This example deploys a VCH with the default name `virtual-container-host`.

 **Result**

-If you see the error `Failed to verify certificate for target`, see [VCH Deployment Fails with a Certificate Verification Error](ts_thumbprint_error.md).
+If deployment fails with the error `Failed to verify certificate for target`, see [VCH Deployment Fails with a Certificate Verification Error](ts_thumbprint_error.md).

 At the end of a successful installation, `vic-machine` displays information about the new VCH:

 <pre>Initialization of appliance successful
-vic-admin portal:
+VCH Admin Portal:
 https://<i>vch_address</i>:2378
 Published ports can be reached at:
 <i>vch_address</i>